Eye Gland Dysfunction. What it is and How can be Treated

-Most individuals who complain of having dry eyes are usually diagnosed with a certain eye condition called “eye gland dysfunction” or MGD (Meibomian Gland Dysfunction).
+Most individuals who complain of having dry eyes are usually diagnosed with a condition called “eye gland dysfunction” or MGD (Meibomian Gland Dysfunction).

-Our meibomian glands are found in the edge of the eyelids.
+Our eye glands are found in the edge of the eyelids.
 They are responsible for the production of the oil substance needed to prevent the quick evaporation of the tear film.
-The main cause of dysfunction is either a build-up or clogging of the glands or an imbalance of the lipid fluid which is necessary for the even spreading of tear film around the eyes and sealing the eyelids when our eyes are closed.
+The main cause of eye gland dysfunction is either a build-up or clogging of them or an imbalance of the lipid fluid which is necessary for the even spreading of tear film around the eyes and sealing the eyelids when they are closed.

-Common signs to look for if you have MGD (Meibomian Gland Dysfunction)
+Common signs to look for if you have Eye Gland Dysfunction

 - Dry eyes symptoms such as burning, tearing, scratchiness

 The following series of eye examination are done for patients suspected with MGD (Meibomian Gland Dysfunction)

 - Patient will undergo an evaluation, specifically under the eye gland dysfunction evaluator to check whether the glands are clogged or not.

 - The LipiView Interferometer is also used to gauge the quality of oil in the patient’s tear film.
 Depending on the results, a recommendation will be given if the patient is a suitable candidate for a LipiFlow treatment.